IMOS - Glossary

 Work Boat Job: See Lightering Support Job.

 World Scale (WS): A publication of tanker Freight Rates from the Worldscale Association.
-Each route has a yearly flat rate based on a standard vessel; counterparties agree on a percentage of the rate.
 Similar to ATRS.